top of page

 The Myth of the Straight Line

 The path to becoming a professional animator is rarely linear.
-It's more like a dance: two steps forward, one step back, a pirouette of freelance gigs, some contract work, and a full-time job at an airport to pay the bills.
-Attila's story is a perfect reminder that many of us are improvising, adjusting, and finding our rhythm in real time.
+It resembles a dance: two steps forward, one step back.
+It’s a pirouette of freelance gigs, some contract work, and a full-time job at an airport to pay the bills.

-What makes Attila's journey powerful isn't that he's "made it" yet.
+Attila's story is a powerful reminder that many of us are improvising, adjusting, and finding our rhythm in real time.
+What makes his journey notable isn't that he's "made it" yet.
 It's that he hasn't quit.
-Even when the industry changes.
-Even when AI looms large over our sketchbooks and keyframes.
+Even when the industry changes and AI looms large over our sketchbooks and keyframes.

 The Creative Identity Crisis